Tow-Behind Mower Buyer's Guide

 Unlike most lawn mowers, gang reel mowers don't have an engine.
 Instead, they're towed behind an ATV or tractor at speeds up to four miles per hour.
 They're easier to maintain because they're entirely mechanical and require no gas or oil changes.

-Finish cut mowers (also know as trail mowers) are also designed for mowing large grassy areas - much like a gang reel mower.
-These mowers are built more like modern day lawn mowers with a high-powered engine mounted on top of a large cutting deck that can easily rip through thick grass and small twigs, leaving a finished cut..
+Finish cut mowers (also know as trail mowers) are also designed for mowing large grassy areas and could potentially double your cutting area if paired with a garden tractor.
+They include a high-powered engine mounted on top of a large cutting deck that can easily rip through thick grass and small twigs, leaving a finished cut..

-With cutting widths up to five and a half feet, finish cut mowers aren't as wide as gang reel mowers.
-However, the tow bar of a finish cut mower can be offset from the tow vehicle so that you can use both the mower deck on your tow vehicle (if so equipped) and the cutting deck of the finish cut mower in a side-by-side manner to increase the total cutting width.
-This would allow you to mow up to 30 or 32 acres per day.
+The articulating hitch on a finish cut mower allows you to offset it from the center of your tractor so that you can use both the mower deck on your tow vehicle (if so equipped) and the cutting deck of the finish cut mower in a side-by-side manner to increase the total cutting width.

 A tow-behind finish cut mower will keep your lawn looking great.
-But if you have high grass, weeds, or brush that needs to be tamed, this isn't the mower for you.
-Take a look below to learn about rough cut mowers.
+But if you have high grass, weeds, or brush that needs to be tamed, you'll need a rough cut mower.